Trips, Sniffs and Nerves – Managing You, So You Can Manage Your Message

-Keep in mind that all of the adrenalin moving through your system can be used to your advantage.
-With the extra energy you are producing you can add passion and excitement to your discussion.
-Remember, if you have done your homework then you are operating at an advantage.
-You know your audience because you have researched them, you know your presentation content because you have practiced it.
-You have briefed the participants about what you will be discussing so there are no surprises, because surprises at work are a bad idea.
+Keep in mind that all of the adrenaline moving through your system can be used to your advantage.
+With the extra energy, you are producing you can add passion and excitement to your discussion.
+If you have done your homework then you are operating at an advantage.
+You know your audience because you have researched them, you know your presentation content because you have practised it.
+You have briefed the participants about what you will be discussing so there are no surprises because surprises at work are a bad idea.
 In short, you are prepared for the meeting/presentation.

 So now that you’re calm enough to string together a sentence, keep in mind a few things.
 Little things can easily distract you and others, so don’t do anything that will take away from your message.
 Wear clothes that are neat and tidy but most of all comfortable.
 Don’t get caught having to adjust a too tight tie throughout a meeting.
 Continuously adjusting your tie can turn into a nervous habit that is distracting and has the additional side effect of making you look like a liar…or a bad Rodney Dangerfield impersonator.